SakshamTolani/location-tracking-system/README.md

 ## Environment Setup

-Create a `.env` file in the root directory with the following configurations:
+Create a `.env` file in the root directory and add the following environment variables:

 ```env
 # Server